/ tool-comparisons / Vercel vs Hetzner for Solo Developers

 Vercel's 9/10 reflects its perfect execution of managed frontend hosting.
 Hetzner's 7/10 reflects incredible value that requires real technical effort to utilize.
 Solo developers who know Linux administration can build powerful, cost-effective setups on Hetzner.
 Solo developers who'd rather not touch a terminal can deploy instantly on Vercel.

-The smart solo developer setup: Vercel for your frontend (free or $20/month), Hetzner for your backend and database ($4-10/month).
+The smart solo developer setup pairs Vercel for your frontend (free Hobby or $20 per month Pro) with Hetzner for your backend and database (3.99 to 11.99 euro per month for the cloud plans most solo projects need).
 You get the best developer experience for your frontend and the best pricing for your backend.
-Combined, you're paying under $30/month for infrastructure that would cost significantly more on any single platform.
+Combined, you're paying under $30 per month for infrastructure that would cost significantly more on any single platform.